Learning graphons from data: Random walks, transfer operators, and spectral clustering: Graphons and random walks

 and the asymmetric graphon

-shown in panels (d)--(f).
 In the symmetric case the random walk process exhibits metastable behavior, in that if a random walker starts close to one of the three peaks, the probability to stay in the vicinity of the peak is large.
 In the asymmetric case only the rightmost peak is metastable, while the three non-diagonal peaks, roughly speaking, form a cycle of length three. \exampleSymbol \end{example}